 To get past the hurt and focus on raising your kids in the best kind of environment – a supportive, positive, happy one.

-When you sign up for the challenge, I’ll send you one email a day for 5 days.
-Each email will go over something different.
-By the end of the series, you’ll have learned all about:
+When you sign up, we’ll send you a copy of the book.
+By the end of the book, you’ll have learned all about:

 - Our experience and problems we were facing after divorce.

 - Where we’re at now as a family and how we got here.